AminFazlMondo/deployable-awscdk-app-ts/API.md

 ##### ~~`cdkDependencies`~~<sup>Optional</sup> <a name="deployable-awscdk-app-ts.DeployableAwsCdkTypeScriptAppOptions.property.cdkDependencies" id="deployableawscdkapptsdeployableawscdktypescriptappoptionspropertycdkdependencies"></a>

-- *Deprecated:* For CDK 2.x use 'peerDeps' instead
+- *Deprecated:* For CDK 2.x use "deps" instead. (or "peerDeps" if you're building a library)

 ```typescript
 public readonly cdkDependencies: string[];